 Does the idea of taking 20 or more years to pay off $10,000 worth of credit card debt sound appealing?
 Does the thought of paying more than $15,500 in interest fees on that $10,000 debt seem like a wise financial move?

-These are silly questions, or course — the answer is clearly no to both of them.
-Yet if you choose to make only the minimum monthly payments on your credit card accounts, this math is a very real example of the situation you could be facing – a lot of wasted money over a very long period of time.
+These are silly questions, of course.
+The answer is clearly no to both of them.
+Yet if you choose to make only the minimum monthly payments on your credit card accounts, this math is a very real example of the situation you could be facing: a lot of wasted money over a very long period of time.

 If you’ve done your homework, you already know that revolving an outstanding credit card balance from one month to the next will not only hurt you financially but can also damage your credit scores.
 For this reason, it’s important to tackle your credit card debt problem sooner rather than later.
 Here are three ways to go about it:

 One method of tackling credit card debt involves scaling back on your charges and accelerating the payback of your outstanding balances.
 If you’re carrying balances on multiple accounts then you’ll also need to prioritize which balances to pay down first (while maintaining on-time minimum payments on every account, of course).
 Here are a few options to consider.

 - Pay off the balance closest to being maxed out: This option may help your credit scores since scoring models like FICO and VantageScore pay attention to how much of your credit limits you utilize.
 As your debt-to-limit ratio falls, your credit scores will likely improve.